 Numbered seating: Yes

-The main grandstand at Circuit of the Americas has four levels: trackside bleachers; the Lower tier; the Mezzanine; and Club level.
-All three are great to soak up the pre-race atmosphere, as the hype builds before the race.
+The Main Grandstand at Circuit of the Americas has four levels: trackside bleachers; the Lower tier; the Mezzanine; and Club level.
+All four are great to soak up the pre-race atmosphere, as the hype builds before the race.
 The United States Grand Prix is known for attracting the rich and famous, so people-watching during the grid walk is a must.

 During the race, the Main Grandstand provides the chance for fans to peer into the pitlane.
-When COTA was built, the pit lane was created wider than its European counterparts to allow racing from the likes of NASCAR or Indycar.
-This means fans opposite get great views right into the garages as the pit stops take place.
+When COTA was built, the pit lane was created wider than its European counterparts to suit the likes of NASCAR or Indycar.
+This means fans opposite are treated to unparalleled views right inside the garages as the pit stops take place.

-On either side of the main stand are the trackside bleachers, where the cars will storm past along the main straight.
-The lower level is as close to the action as you can get, as they are close to the track and the grid where you’ll feel the roar of the start.
-The mezzanine level is mid-way up the stand, and you’ll get a great view of the chaos at turn 1.
-The Club level is the top tier of the Main Grandstand, and fans here get impeccable views of the final turn, main straight, pits and turn 1, plus access to an exclusive lounge with nibbles and drinks.
+On either side of the Main Grandstand are the trackside bleachers, where the cars will storm past the main straight.
+For F1 fans who want to get as close to the action as possible, the lower level is as near to the track and grid as you can get.
+You won’t just hear the roar of the engines – you’ll feel it too.
+The mezzanine level is mid-way up the stand, allowing you to get a great view of the chaos at turn 1.
+The Club level is the top tier of the Main Grandstand and fans here experience impeccable views of the final turn, main straight, pits and turn 1, plus access to an exclusive lounge with nibbles and drinks.

 Turn 1 Grandstand